LuckyJimJD/ProfessionalResponsibility/_questions/ConflictsQuestions.md

 ### Question 15

-From 1999-2003, Lawyer was a partner at the Smith Law Firm.
-During that time, the Smith Law Firm represented A in A v.
-B. Lawyer played no role in the case and had no information about it.
-B is represented by the Jones Law Firm.
-While the case of A v.
-B was still pending, Lawyer left the Smith Law Firm and joined the Jones Law Firm.
-May Lawyer represent B in A v.
+Lawyer is a partner at the Smith Law Firm, which represents A in the case of A v.
+B. Lawyer has played no role in the case and had no information about it.
+While the case is still pending, Lawyer leaves the Smith Firm and joins the Jones Firm, which represents B in the suit between A and B.

+- May Lawyer represent B in A v.
 B?
+- May other attorneys in the Jones Firm continue to represent B?

 ### Question 16

-From 1999-2003, Lawyer was a partner at the Smith Law Firm.
-During that time, the Smith Law Firm represented A in A v.
-B. Lawyer was the lead trial attorney in the case.
-B is represented by the Jones Law Firm.
-While the case of A v.
-B was still pending, Lawyer left the Smith Law Firm and joined the Jones Law Firm.

-- May Lawyer represent B in A v.
-B?
-- May the Jones Law Firm continue to represent B in A v.
-B?
+Same facts as the previous question, except that, before he left the Smith Firm, Lawyer was lead trial attorney for A in the case against B.

+How (if at all) does this change your answers?

 ### Question 17